Kipper-Lang/Kipper/kipper/core/README.md

 [![Install size](https://packagephobia.com/badge?p=@kipper/core)](https://packagephobia.com/result?p=@kipper/core)
 [![Publish size](https://badgen.net/packagephobia/publish/@kipper/core)](https://packagephobia.com/result?p=@kipper/core)

-The core module and dependency for the entire Kipper project, which contains the core language and compiler.
+The core module for the Kipper project, which contains the primary language and compiler.

-Kipper is a simple TS-based strongly and statically typed programming language, which is designed to allow for simple and straightforward coding similar to TypeScript and Python.
+Kipper is a simple strongly and statically typed programming language, which is designed to allow for simple and straightforward coding similar to TypeScript and Python.

-*Note that this is a development version!
-Stable releases might take until April/May 2022*

 ## Kipper Docs